What Does ‘AAA’ Really Mean?

 In case a natural emerald has no inclusions, there is a high possibility that the emerald might not be natural and instead is lab grown.
 Alternatively a natural emerald with few to no inclusions would be priced 3x to 8x higher to reflect this near impeccable quality.

 The cut of an emerald refers to its shape, proportions, and faceting.
-A well-cut emerald enhances its color and brilliance, while minimizing the visibility of inclusions.
+A well-cut emerald enhances its colour and brilliance, while minimising the visibility of inclusions.

-We look for emeralds where there is a balance between luster, transparency and color, and stay away from poorly cut gems which typically have ‘window’ defects in them.
+We look for emeralds where there is a balance between lustre, transparency and colour, and stay away from poorly cut gems which typically have ‘window’ defects in them.
 Windowing is where light falls through the gem rather than reflecting light back.
 For instance, if an emerald has a window you would be able to read text through the emerald.

 We believe it’s not only ethical, but the right of the consumer to know about any enhancements their emerald has undergone.
 At Nolan and Vada we carefully handpick emeralds that have been oiled to enhance clarity, in line for industry accepted standards.